Positive Schools Coaching and Consultancy

 School Development with Energy and Enthusiasm

-We understand that all positive school development requires the energy, enthusiasm and commitment of staff to occur effectively, and sustainably.
+We understand that all positive school development requires 'buy in' and active engagement to occur effectively, and sustainably.

 With this understanding in mind, we embrace an APPRECIATIVE INQUIRY methodology (Cooperrider, 1995) [iii] in our work.
-This ensures that staff are encouraged to identify and build on what is working well, rather than to identify problems that need fixing.
-This positive approach ensures that staff are engaged and energized with the process of contextual development in your school.
+This ensures that staff, students and parents are encouraged to identify and build on what is working well, rather than to identify problems that need fixing.
+This positive approach ensures that everyone is engaged and energized with the process of contextual development in your school.
 Rather than focusing on problems, you are celebrating what is working well as a foundation for building and improving your school context.

 The AI framework has been proven to be a successful model of change and development because: